Dell OptiPlex 7040 SFF vs. HP ProDesk 400 G3 SFF

 Differences between Dell OptiPlex 7040 SFF and HP ProDesk 400 G3 SFF

-If a more modern desktop is what you are looking for, then you should go with the HP ProDesk 400 G3 SFF which was released in 2016.
+If you are looking for a more modern desktop, then you should go with the HP ProDesk 400 G3 SFF which was released in 2016.
 The Dell OptiPlex 7040 SFF is older and entered production in 2015.

-The two models support the same generation of Intel Core processors.
-We think that the 6 generation of Intel Core has enough power to execute all of the home and office tasks that most people will care to do.
+The two models have the same generation of Intel processors.
+We think that the 6 generation of Intel Processors have enough power to execute all of the home and office tasks that most people will care to do.

 In total the Dell OptiPlex 7040 SFF has 10 USB ports.
 The HP ProDesk 400 G3 SFF is inferior in this regard and packs 8 USB ports.
 In any case, if you miss USB ports, you can always purchase a USB hub.
-None of the desktop models has a USB 3.1 port (10Gb/s), so if you need a fast connection to your peripherals, like external Solid State Drive, you will need to look at other models.
+None of the desktop models has a USB 3.1 port (10Gb/s), so if you need a fast connection to your peripherals, like external Solid State Drive, you will need to look elsewhere.

 The Dell OptiPlex 7040 SFF comes with an HDMI port, while the HP ProDesk 400 G3 SFF does not support the interface.
 Of course missing HDMI port is something that can be easily fixed with a good adapter (e.g. DisplayPort to HDMI).

 SATA ports are placed on the system board and it is where you connect your HDD, SSD and Optical Disk Drives.
 More SATA slots will allow you to have more drives running at the same time.
 In this regard the Dell OptiPlex 7040 SFF is better equipped as it comes with 3 SATA slot(s), while the HP ProDesk 400 G3 SFF has 2 slot(s).

 Looking at the Power Supply Unit (PSU) of the two models we don't see any differences.
 For either of them you get a maximum power of 180 Watts.
-Howver be careful, many models have more than one power supply option.
+However be careful, many models have more than one power supply option.
 When buying your computer, it is a good idea to get a version with the most powerful PSU.
 This will potentially allow you to upgrade to a more powerful GPU for example.